aws-samples/aws-modernization-with-docker/content/31_Docker_ECS_Integration/_index.md

 ### Create a secret in AWS Secrets Manager using your Docker Hub credentials

 Create a file named `docker-pull-creds.json` and add the following to it.
-Amazon ECS will use this token to retrieve the images from docker hub.
+Amazon ECS will use this token to retrieve the images from Docker Hub.

 `touch docker-pull-creds.json`